willkroboth/ConfigCommands/README.md

 There are two types of functions and so two ways to call functions.
 Static functions are called using the name of the class they belong to, while non-static functions can be called on another `[Expression]`. `[parameters]` is a list of expressions, separated by `, `, that are used as the arguments to the function.
 Since calling a function is also an expression, you can chain function calls together in the same line.
 When parsing, the plugin will make sure the requested function with the given parameters exists.

-The ConfigCommands plugin provides the command `/configcommandhelp` to help users see what functions are avaliable to them.
+The functions and class names that can be used in Expressions are defined by [InternalArguments](Plugin%20Description.md#internal-arguments) and you can read about the InternalArguments in each PluginDescription.
+The ConfigCommands plugin also provides the command `/configcommandhelp` to help users see what functions are currently avaliable on thier server.
 You can explore the avaliable options in a guided menu system by just running `/configcommandhelp`, or through tab-complete suggestions.
 You can find the aliases of a function aswell as the possible parameters and outputs.

 Examples:
 - `<sender>.sendMessage("Hello World")`